5 from 1 vote

 • Easter sprinkles – You can add these as an optional garnish.

-• Step One: Line a 9×9 baking pan with parchment paper and set aside.
+• Step One: Line a 9-inch baking pan with parchment paper and set aside.

 • Step Two: In a medium saucepan over low heat, melt the salted butter.

-• Step Four: Remove the pan from heat and pour the crispy rice cereal into the marshmallow mix and stir gently until everything is combined.
+• Step Four: Remove the pan from the heat, pour the crispy rice cereal into the marshmallow mix, and stir gently until everything is combined.

 • Step Five: Gently, but quickly, fold in the chopped Easter marshmallow Peeps, Easter chocolate eggs, and chocolate robin eggs.